-receiver erasure broadcast channel.
+In this paper, we proposed a successive segmentation-based coding scheme for broadcasting a binary source over a multireceiver erasure broadcast channel.
 Each receiver has individual distortion constraints and experiences distinct channel erasure rates.
 The proposed scheme partitions the source sequence into multiple segments and applies a systematic erasure code to each segment.
-We provided optimal choices for segment sizes, and code-rates for each segment, which were based on the users' channel erasure rates, and distortion constraints.
+We provided optimal choices for segment sizes and code rates for each segment, which were based on the users' channel erasure rates, and distortion constraints.

-Not only does this proposed scheme outperform Raptor and network coding, it also has two other practical advantages, namely simplicity, and scalability.
+Not only does this proposed scheme outperform Raptor and network coding, it also has two other practical advantages, namely simplicity and scalability.
 Firstly, it uses only offthe-shelf systematic erasure codes rather than a joint sourcechannel code, which would otherwise be required for optimality.
 Secondly, it can easily be adjusted as users are added or deleted from the system and thus scales to an arbitrary number of users while retaining optimality.

-We also discussed the effects of transmission orderings on the decoding latencies of individual users.
-We provided closedform expressions for each individual user's excess latency when parity check bits are successively transmitted in both increasing and decreasing order of their segment's coded rate.
-We then demonstrated user distortion and channel condition setups in which one of the two orderings incurred a smaller individual latency than the other.
+We also discussed the effects that segment transmission orderings has on the decoding latencies of individual users.
+We provided closed-form expressions for each individual user's excess latency when parity check bits are successively transmitted in both increasing and decreasing order of their segment's coded rate.
+We then demonstrated how each of the two orderings could be more favourable than the other in terms of incurring a smaller average individual latency.

 For future work, it is our interest to conduct a thorough analysis of individual latencies achieved by users in our segmentation-based scheme.
-We would also like to analyze the segmentation-based scheme for finite block-lengths and extend the scheme for multiple-descriptions-coded Gaussian sources.
+We would also like to analyze the segmentation-based scheme for finite block-lengths and extend the scheme for multiple-description-coded Gaussian sources.